Qiewa QPower Review: Overview

 The headlights on our test scooter fell off (we didn’t check them before riding) due to not being tightened up.
 You can tighten these and use thread glue to keep them secure on bumpy terrain.
 The second issue with our test scooter was one of folding handlebars wouldn’t unfold — we had to file part of it down.

 The QPower has some other nice touches, including cables that are routed nicely, zip-tied down, and well-protected in a mesh wrap.
 An exception to this is the horn, which has exposed wires that are not well-protected.

 The QPower has an IP (water-resistance) rating of IPX5.
 However, after reaching out to Qiewa directly, they have reported that the IP rating is not “official” (though it is stated on their site).
 However, Qiewa says it does have water-proofing and should be fine in light rain but not submerged.

 The QPower has a hefty max rider weight rating of 440 lbs.

 The Qiewa QPower is a “budget” power scooter for the weekend warrior or the rural commuter.

-It doesn’t carry the pricetag that other monster scooters carry, but it has a good warranty and good enough build quality to make it an attractive offering for the rider who wants power and doesn’t mind wrenching on the scooter out-of-the-box.
+It doesn’t carry the price tag that other monster scooters carry.
+However, it has a good warranty and decent enough build quality to make it attractive for the rider who wants power and doesn’t mind wrenching on the scooter out-of-the-box.